 As more web-native brands begin establishing a physical presence, businesses will need to ensure they can fulfill orders anywhere their customers are.
 These new competitors are likely to use a hybrid of BOPIS, e-commerce and in-store channels to sell products and fulfill orders.

-Integrating technology with in-store displays is another trend we’re likely to see moving forward.
+Integrating technology with in-store displays is another trend we’ll likely see moving forward.
 For example, combining QR-code window shopping with BOPIS allows businesses to use their brick-and-mortar locations to sell products even outside business hours.
 The customer simply scans the code next to the item in the window they’re interested in, which leads them to an order page for the item.

 This kind of seamless experience meets customer expectations for instant gratification while simultaneously providing a more traditional shopping experience.

 As the retail market becomes more competitive, retailers are locked in a battle of offering the best customer experience.
 Customers want you to know what they want before they do.
-Brands that get this right will be more competitive and win a greater share of the market.

-11. Local Shopping and Local E-Commerce
+11. Local Shopping and E-Commerce

 Big retail brands are moving closer to their customers, using local shops while maintaining a strong online presence.
 Similarly, retailers like Amazon are setting up more locations for customers to pick up their packages, meeting consumers in the middle.
 This effort to maintain a local presence helps retail businesses diversify themselves from competitors that strictly maintain an online presence.